Lenovo Legion 5 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

-If you are on the hunt for some of the best Black Friday deals to upgrade your gaming setup, check out this Lenovo gaming laptop Black Friday deal from Walmart.
+If you are on the hunt for the best Black Friday deals to upgrade your gaming rig, check out this Lenovo gaming laptop Black Friday deal from Walmart.
 Despite a microchip shortage, there’s an abundance of Black Friday gaming laptop deals from various retailers, but not all of them will provide you with immense value for money like Walmart’s offer on the Lenovo Legion 5.
-Gaming laptops aren’t usually cheap, but this one is within reach with Walmart’s $161 discount that brings its price down to just $749 from its original price of $910.
+Gaming laptops aren’t usually cheap, but this one is within reach with Walmart’s $211 discount that brings its price down to just $699 from its original price of $910.

 Today’s best Lenovo gaming laptop Black Friday deal 2021